-A book in her “Mother Tongue” or childhood language
+15. A book in their “Mother Tongue” or childhood language

-When I did an internship with the Alzheimer’s Society, I learned that some people with dementia revert to their original language.
+When I did an internship with the Alzheimer’s Society, I learned that some people with dementia revert to their original language or mother tongue.
 If they learned English as a second language, they sometimes forget how to speak it as the dementia progresses, and they speak the language they learned as a baby.

 If your loved one has reverted to her original German, Italian, Mandarin, etc – why not give her the gift of a book in her childhood language?
 It might be a lovely way to comfort her by bringing her warm memories of her childhood.

-If you haven’t found anything of interest in this list of gifts for people with dementia, have a look at Christmas Gift Ideas for Elderly Parents or Grandparents.
+If you haven’t found anything of interest in this list of gifts for people with memory loss, read 17 Sympathy Gift Ideas for Someone Who Lost a Mom.